i2w/rails-base/README.md

     docker login https://docker.pkg.github.com -u ianwhite

-## Building, tagging and psuhing the images
+## Building, tagging and pushing the images

 TODO: this can be automated